MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/answerhub-tutorial.md

     ![New user button](common/new-user.png)

-3. In the user properties, perform these steps.
+3. In the user properties, complete these steps.

     ![User properties](common/user-properties.png)